Cfmcewan/Solo-Ruby-Project-Plant-Life/README.md

     So that I can improve staff confidence, customer service and maintain consistent messages

-5. As a shop owner working with a large range of plants I want a system that filters plants into different categories such as verigated, aromatic So that I can easily find products in the app and help answer customer queries
+5. As a shop owner working with a large range of plants I want a system that filters plants into different categories such as verigated or aromatic, So that I can easily find products in the app and help answer customer queries

 To run the app: